 -

 Use Visual Aids: If you're struggling with the concept of mixed numbers and fractions, use visual aids such as diagrams, charts, or manipulatives.
 These can help you visualize the relationship between whole numbers and fractions and make the concept more concrete.
-For example, you can draw a circle and divide it into equal parts to represent a fraction.
+As an example, you can draw a circle and divide it into equal parts to represent a fraction.

 -